perfectly-preserved-pie/automateordie.io---old/_posts/2022-11-25-wheretolivedotla.md

 ## Challenges
 I've been eternally frustrated by these first two challenges and saddened by the third one:
-1. Slow rendering of markers due to poor Pandas operations
+1. Slow rendering of markers due to poor Pandas dataframe query performance
 2. The map looks like shit on mobile
-3. And now, [the announcement](https://www.reddit.com/r/LARentals/comments/z48xdj/no_rentals_list_going_forward_11252022/) from my one and only data source that the weekly spreadsheets are no more
+3. And now, [the announcement](https://www.reddit.com/r/LARentals/comments/z48xdj/no_rentals_list_going_forward_11252022/) from the person who makes the spreadsheets that the weekly spreadsheets are no more

 I'll address these 3 challenges below: